/prep and /interview, Socratic questioning is always active.

 Proactive check-ins

-By default, Selah looks for:- Stalled notes — a note you edited recently that hasn’t moved forward.
+- Stalled notes — a note you edited recently that hasn’t moved forward.
 Selah asks if anything is missing or if you’re ready to develop it further.

 - Unprayed captures — a thought you captured that mentions something prayer-worthy but hasn’t been added to your prayer board.
 Selah suggests it gently.